aminophen/chemobabel/README.md

  - 2014-12-01 Version 0.1 (First commit)
  - 2014-12-02 Version 0.2 (Add a parameter to be passed to obabel; the number of parameters changed!)
  - 2014-12-07 Version 0.3 (Change name of package: chemobabel.sty; add \chemobabel command)
+ - 2014-12-09 Version 0.4 (Fix a bug: extra blank spaces at the end of some lines are removed)